-X. EOCC SCHOLARSHIPS
+XI.
+EOCC SCHOLARSHIPS

-A. Academic/Career/Technical
+A. Presidential/Academic/Career/Technical

-These scholarships are open to students entering the College from high school as well as those who are returning to college.
+The College offers a variety of scholarships open to students entering the College directly from high school as well as those returning to college.
+Criteria for these scholarships vary but generally include academic performance and/or field of study.